 As our customers look to the new normal of work, each organisation must decide for itself what mix of in-person, remote and hybrid work best suits its needs – there is no one-size-fits-all answer.
 However, what is clear in this work-from-anywhere world is that businesses will need to adopt a digital-first approach to work in order to maintain the flexibility, inclusivity and connection that they need to be successful.

 Digital-first means encouraging people to work when and where is best for them.
 It doesn’t mean just taking the old ways of working – rigid nine-to-five workdays packed with countless meetings – and recreating them online.
-It requires a virtual headquarters that supports all ways of working: synchronous and asynchronous, in-person and remote, structured and informal.
+It requires a digital headquarters that supports all ways of working: synchronous and asynchronous, in-person and remote, structured and informal.

 We’ve reimagined how Slack can improve collaboration for anyone – no matter where or when they work.
 Here are just a few ways that we’re helping teams to do their best work, digital-first.

 1. Recreate the spontaneous and informal discussions that you miss from the office

 Before, you might have dropped by a colleague’s desk to hash out an idea, or caught up with a colleague in the hallway to debrief after a big meeting.
 Those casual conversations, which aren’t burdened by formality or time-boxed to 30-minute increments, not only build team camaraderie, but often evolve into an idea of something greater.
 To help recreate those spontaneous moments wherever teams work, we’re introducing Slack huddles, a lightweight audio-first way to start live conversations.